Dear “Nielsen” Diary

 Oh god, how the hell am I going to write Netflix, Hulu, iTunes, Apple TV, and Amazon Prime in this tiny little white box?
 Even the so-called newspapers that are now subscription based and broadcasting video on their websites.
 Isn’t that a pay channel?
 I can’t write that small.
 The munchkin graphic designers made the little white text box.
 So I just write in “many.”
 Next question.

 6. “Is this TV connected to any of the following devices?”

 Nowhere in the menu choice is a hard-drive, jump-drive, server, smartphone, iPad, PDA, PC, etc. They do include “DVR.”
 Wow, a 21st century term landed here somehow.
 A time portal must have opened and the word drifted into the mind of the munchkins that printed the diary back in 1955.
-I record shows on hard-drives, iPhones, iPads, and PCs.
+I record shows on hard-drives, jump drives, iPhones, iPads, and PCs.
 I am forced to select, “None of the above.”

 Now I understand why Nielsen continues to print these little diaries with the old style television set logo on the front page, complete with knobs.
 Perhaps the throwback image is what they expect the diary recipients to imagine while lovingly scratching away with pencil or pen on their diaries.

 The Nielsen Diary is a throwback tool to the days of Leave It to Beaver, and Dennis the Menace.
 I am now feeling melancholy, so perhaps I’ll watch the Munsters on my iPad via iTunes and record it as my “Bedroom TV set” on the diary.
 I can reminisce while watching my iPad and lay on the floor pretending I am in front of a big console TV set with my blanket.